-BKRT dates for 2020 are May 7 - 10.
+BKRT dates have changed to September 10-13, 2020.
 The three showcase counties are located in northeast Kansas - Brown (Hiawatha - county seat, Everest, Fairview, Horton, Morrill and Robinson.), Doniphan (Troy - county seat, Bendena, Denton, Elwood, Highland, Leona, Severance, Wathena, White Cloud) and Nemaha (Seneca -county seat, Bern, Corning, Goff, Oneida, Sabetha, Seneca, Wetmore).

 As you travel to this area in 2020, you'll find their promotional materials handy for sightseeing along the way.